Support for businesses

 The award of such grants is considered likely to amount to state aid.
 However, it will be state aid compliant where it is provided in accordance with the De Minimis Regulations EC 1407/2013.
 The De Minimis Regulations allow an undertaking to receive up to €800,000 ‘de minimis’ aid over a rolling three-year period.
 If you are receiving, or have received, any ‘de minimis’ aid granted during the current or two previous financial years (from any source), you should inform the local authority immediately with details of the aid received.

 Some Nottinghamshire businesses have been burgled after closing during the pandemic.
 We are urging all business owners who have an unoccupied premise to ensure all possible security measures have been taken and report anything suspicious to the Police.
+You should also be aware of scammers who may try to target businesses by phone, text, email or online about business grants.

 The easiest way to stay up to date with the Council's updates is: